TIBCOSoftware/ebx-container-edition/README.md

 This repository does not include TIBCO EBX® software, TIBCO EBX® Container Edition or any other third party software.

 **Note**: TIBCO EBX Software is a commercially licensed product and is subject to the payment of license fees.
-You must have a valid license to use TIBCO EBX® Container Edition.
+You must have a valid license to use it.

 ## Prerequisites